jazzband/django-pipeline/docs/farfutureexpires.rst

 you need to change their names, since their URLs will be cached... that's right: forever!
 The solution to that is pretty obvious too: change the URLs.

-COMPRESS_VERSION
+PIPELINE_VERSION
 ================

-If you specify ``COMPRESS_VERSION`` in your configuration, you can add a placeholder to the filenames to output the version number of the different files.
+If you specify ``PIPELINE_VERSION`` in your configuration, you can add a placeholder to the filenames to output the version number of the different files.

 The filename itself will be changed when any of the source files are updated.